1Password/scim-examples/kubernetes/README.md

 The deployment process consists of these steps:

-1. Create a Kubernetes secret with your `scimsession` file
+1. Create a Kubernetes Secret with your `scimsession` file
-1. (Optional) Create Kubernetes secrets for Google Workspace
+2. (Optional) Create Kubernetes Secrets for Google Workspace
-2. Configure the SCIM bridge (through the `op-scim-config.yaml` file)
+3. Deploy 1Password SCIM bridge to your cluster
-3. Deploy the SCIM bridge and Redis services
+4. Create a DNS record for SCIM bridge
-4. Set up DNS entries for your SCIM bridge
+5. Configure Let's Encrypt

 ## Structure

-- `op-scim-deployment.yaml`: The SCIM bridge deployment.
+- [`op-scim-deployment.yaml`](./op-scim-deployment.yaml): The Deployment object for the SCIM bridge container.
-- `op-scim-service.yaml`: Public load balancer for the SCIM bridge server.
+- [`op-scim-service.yaml`](./op-scim-service.yaml): Public load balancer for SCIM bridge to enable connectivity for your idenitty provider.
-- `op-scim-config.yaml`: Configuration for the SCIM bridge server.
-You’ll be modifying this file during the deployment.
+- [`op-scim-config.yaml`](./op-scim-config.yaml): Configuration for the SCIM bridge Deployment.
-- `redis-config.yaml`: [(optional*)](#external-redis-server) Configuration for the redis deployment.
+- [`redis-deployment.yaml`](./redis-deployment.yaml):  A Redis cache deployed in the cluster.
-- `redis-deployment.yaml`:  [(optional*)](#external-redis-server) A redis server deployment.
+- [`redis-service.yaml`](./op-scim-service.yaml): Kubernetes Service for the Redis cache to enable connectivity inside the cluster.
-- `redis-service.yaml`:  [(optional*)](#external-redis-server) Kubernetes service for the redis deployment.
+- [`redis-config.yaml`](./redis-config.yaml): Configuration for the Redis cache.

 ## Preparing